 Angermann completed operational assignments flying the E-2C Hawkeye with Carrier Airborne Early Warning Squadron 122 (VAW-122) supporting counter narcotics missions and VAW-126 onboard USS Theodore Roosevelt (CVN 71), homeported in Norfolk, Virginia.

-Shore assignments include Training Squadron 19 (VT-19) Meridian, Mississippi, as a T-2C Buckeye instructor Pilot and U.S. Fleet Forces Command, Norfolk, Virginia, as the reserve chief of staff, and deputy commander Naval Air Force Atlantic.
+Shore assignments include Training Squadron 19 (VT-19) Meridian, Mississippi, as a T-2C Buckeye instructor pilot and U.S. Fleet Forces Command, Norfolk, Virginia, as the Reserve chief of staff, and deputy commander Naval Air Force Atlantic.

 His military decorations include the Legion of Merit, Meritorious Service Medal, Navy Commendation Medal and various other personal and unit awards.
 Angermann has accumulated over 6000 hours in military aircraft.

 Last Updated: 18 November 2021